gk969/DroidIPC/README.md

 DroidIPC
 ========

-An application that turn android phone into IP camera
+An application that turn android phone into IP camera.